Here’s a radical thought: what if capitalism and communism were the same thing?

 This Islamic system fails in several situations, including:

-When moral authority loses legitimacy
+When the moral authority underwriting the system loses legitimacy

 When religious institutions become politicized and self-serving